cs-soc-tudublin/private-cloud-configuration/README.md

-# compute-server-configuration
+# Compute Server Configuration repo

-This repository will host all configuration used by the compute servers in the society.
+This repository will contain scripts, configuration and docs for the following purposes:
+* Bootstrapping fresh installs on compute servers.
+* Configuration for all clusters run on the server.
+* Onboarding new and current Sysadmins.
+* Onboarding new and current Cluster admins.